bizz84/SwiftyStoreKit/README.md

 **Notes**

 * This method is based on `fetchReceipt`, and the same refresh logic discussed above applies.
-* `AppleReceiptValidator` is a **reference implementation** that does remote receipt validation with Apple and results in a network call. _This is prone to man-in-the-middle attacks._
+* `AppleReceiptValidator` is a **reference implementation** that validates the receipt with Apple and results in a network call. _This is prone to man-in-the-middle attacks._
 * You should implement your secure logic by validating your receipt locally, or sending the encrypted receipt data and validating it in your server.
 * Local receipt validation is not implemented (see [issue #101](https://github.com/bizz84/SwiftyStoreKit/issues/101) for details).
+* You can implement your own receipt validator by conforming to the `ReceiptValidator` protocol and passing it to `verifyReceipt`.

 ## Verifying purchases and subscriptions